tjko/brickpico/README.md

 * Configurable Lightness/Gamma correction
 * Support for configurable lighting "effects" on each channel
 * Connectors for common Lego light kits (Light My Bricks, etc.) as well as 2.54mm pin header.
-* OLED display module support (128x64 or 128x128)
+* I2C OLED display module support (128x64 or 128x128)
+* I2C Enviromental sensor support (up to 8 sensors)
 * Configuration stored on the device itself (in the flash memory).
 * SCPI "like" programming interface (see [Command Reference](commands.md))
 * WiFi support if opting to mount Pico W on the board.
-This turns fanpico to "IoT" device with basic web interface.
+* HTTP server for monitoring.
 * MQTT support for sending status and to receive commands.
 * Home Assistant (MQTT Discovery) support
-* Telnet support for remote configuration and monitoring.
+* Telnet server for remote configuration and monitoring.
+* SSH server for remote configuration and monitoring.

 [![BrickPico](images/brickpico-08-small.jpg)](images/brickpico-08.jpg?raw=true)